picatz/argz/README.md

   command "Example", required: true, default: "Yay!" do
     short "-e"
     long  "--example"
-    summary     "Required option with default."
+    summary     "Required option with a default."
     description "Sometimes options needed to be both required and have a default." end command "One More Example" do